zarathustr/LibC3P/README.md

     <em>The rosbag topics generated using synthetic motion and calibration pattern SVG files.</em>
 </div>

+Then, the generated rosbag file could be feed to `aruco_extrinsic_calib_c3p` ROS package for synthetic study.

 ## Datasets

 We provide standard datasets for validating multiple practical $C^3Ps$, collected using high-precision hardware synchronization.